marcusnerdicus/REDAGraphDocs/Reports/Actions/print-a-report.md

 ## Print a Report

-This Action ownloads a printable PDF.
+This Action downloads a printable PDF file to the user's device.

 Select **Actions > Print**